 Do use kosher salt for rimming margarita glasses.

 Kosher salt not only adheres well to glasses, it does so in moderation; your drink will not be too salty.
-Table salt tends to clump resulting in far too much salt accumulating on the rim.
-Furthermore, kosher salt is considerably less expensive than other equally effective options like Maldon sea salt.
+Table salt tends to clump, resulting in far too much salt accumulating on the rim.
+Furthermore, kosher salt is considerably less expensive than other equally effective options like coarse fleur de sel or Maldon sea salt.

 Don’t use kosher salt for baking if you can help it.